AdaCore/gnatstudio/docs/users_guide/environment.rst

  *GNAT Studio crashes on Windows at startup

-  Look at the :file:`gnatstudio_error_log.txt` file in the Windows :file:`TEMP` directory: the exceptions that led to the crash will be reported there.
+  Look at the :file:`gnatstudio_error_log.txt` file in the Windows :file:`%TEMP%` directory: the exceptions that led to the crash will be reported there.

 *Non-privileged users cannot start GNAT Studio*